ItsReallyMe2/Study-Project-HU/README.md

 ***My project focused on exploring dimensionality reduction in RNA sequencing time series data and then progressed to the application of unsupervised machine learning for phase reconstruction of circadian rhythms.***

 ## The Journey 🛣️:
-So it started with understanding the concept of dimensionality reduction, and one of the most well-known tools for this is [PCA](https://www.youtube.com/watch?v=FgakZw6K1QQ&t=28s).
+So it started with understanding the concept of dimensionality reduction, and one of the most well-known tools for this [PCA](https://www.youtube.com/watch?v=FgakZw6K1QQ&t=28s).
 At this point, I started looking into the [scikit-learn](https://scikit-learn.org/stable/modules/decomposition.html) library in Python and practiced applying PCA to toy datasets from it.
 Here is the example:

 - [PCA of 3 toy datasets from skikit-learn](https://github.com/ItsReallyMe2/Study-Project-HU/blob/main/0_toy_datasets.ipynb)